tanmay-bhat/tanmay-bhat.github.io/content/posts/grafana-remote-db.md

 ## Grafana with Docker-Compose

-Once the DB is up & running, let's create a `docker-compose.yaml` file for our Grafana:
+Once the DB is up and running, let's create a `docker-compose.yaml` file for our Grafana:

 ```bash
 version: '3'